 - Heightened motivation

-Neuroscientists have been researching on how meditation affects the brain.
-According to the results thus far, consistent meditation rewires the brain by increasing the density of those regions responsible for concentration, self-awareness, compassion and memory.
-On the other hand, areas associated with anxiety and stress diminished in size.
+Neuroscientists have researched how meditation affects the brain.
+According to results currently available, consistent meditation rewires the brain by increasing the density of those regions responsible for concentration, self-awareness, compassion, and memory.
+By the same token, the sections of the brain associated with anxiety and stress tend to become less dense.

 When will meditation work?